gelven4sec/gelven4sec.github.io/_posts/2024-11-08-rogue_byte.md

 1c: 48 8d 35 00 00 00 00    lea    rsi,[rip+0x0]
 23: 48 8d 3d 00 00 00 00    lea    rdi,[rip+0x0]
 ```
-Here we see that we need to set a wildcard on the third byte as `48 8D FF 00 00 00 00` to detect the instruction with any register.
+Here we see that we need to set a wildcard on the third byte as `48 8D ??
+00 00 00 00` to detect the instruction with any register.
 And we are going to do the same for each instruction.

 For `add rax,0x7`, it's gonna look like `48 83 ??
 07`